 When you leave a charger plugged in for prolonged periods of time, things can go wrong.

 For example, a common issue that people who leave their cart plugged in find that their circuit breaker keeps tripping.
 This basically means that the automatic turnoff function could stop working, causing the charger to send a constant flow of electricity to your battery, overcharging it and thus damaging it.

 Another issue that can occur when leaving your cart plugged in that the charger could lose AC power from the outlet.
-When this happens, the charger starts pulling power from the golf cart batteries, which is not only counter-productive but also damaging to the battery cells.
+When this happens, the charger starts pulling power from the golf cart batteries, which is counter-productive and damaging to the battery cells.